splunk/public-o11y-docs/infrastructure/metric-pipeline/aggregate-use-case.rst

 The following use cases feature examples from Buttercup Games, a fictitious e-commerce company.

-Kai, a site reliability engineer (SRE) at Buttercup Games, learns that their company is trying to cut down on metric ingestion and storage costs in Splunk Observability Cloud.
+Kai, a site reliability engineer (SRE) at Buttercup Games, receives a request from their team lead, Skyler, to create more focused monitoring views in Splunk Observability Cloud.

-Instead of changing how Buttercup Games sends data to Observability Cloud, Kai makes use of :strong:`Metric pipeline management` to control how Observability Cloud ingests their company's data.
+Instead of changing how Buttercup Games sends data to Observability Cloud, Kai makes use of :strong:`Metric pipeline management` to control how Observability Cloud ingests their team's data.

-Kai notices that Buttercup Games sends about 50,000 MTSs for the ``cpuUtilization`` metric to Observability Cloud.
-Kai immediately knows that reducing cardinality for ``cpuUtilization`` is beneficial for their company.
+Kai notices that their team sends about 50,000 metric time series (MTSs) for the ``cpuUtilization`` metric to Observability Cloud, but not all the data is essential.
+Kai immediately realizes that reducing cardinality for ``cpuUtilization`` is beneficial for their team.

 #.
 Kai decides to create an aggregation rule for ``cpuUtilization``.
 #.
 Kai knows their team cares most about different regions when it comes to CPU utilization, so they keep only the ``region`` dimension in the aggregation rule.
 Other dimensions such as ``instance_id`` or  ``service`` are not information they need to monitor.